Cannabis Ratio Guide for THC, CBD and Other Cannabinoids

 What are Cannabinoids?

 For the unaware, cannabinoids are the natural compounds that make up the cannabis plant.
-They're what get you high, what relieves your pain, and what makes you hungry among other things.
+They're what get you high, what may relieve those nagging sore spots, and what makes you hungry among other things.
 There are over 480 different cannabinoids in a given strain of cannabis, with THC and CBD being the most prominent and common knowledge.

 Some of the more obscure, but ever-present cannabinoids, include CBG, CBC, and CBN and are also a major part of the research Origins has done with independent labs.
 Of course, we can't really list all 480+ other cannabinoids here, but if you're curious a quick Google search will do you well.
 When talking about cannabinoid ratios, the most common ratio product types you’ll find are THC and CBD related.